 $ keyman64 boot

-Once the Atmega is equipped with a USB bootloader the firmware can be installed with the following command:
+Once the Atmega is equipped with a USB bootloader the application part of the firmware can be installed with the following command:

 If you have build the firmware from source you can use the

 The keyman64 implements two separate USB devices, a remote control device and a bootloader device.